Agriculture in Thailand: Organic farming

-Farmland certified as organic in Thailand amounts to 0.3-0.5 percent of all agricultural land compared with one percent worldwide.
-From 2010-2014, Thai sales of organic food grew at a seven percent annual rate, compared with five percent for conventional foods.
+Farmland certified as organic in Thailand amounts to 0.3–0.5 percent of all agricultural land compared with one percent worldwide.
+From 2010 to 2014, Thai sales of organic food grew at a seven percent annual rate, compared with five percent for conventional foods.
 Nevertheless, Thailand's consumption of organic food remains low, with retail sales of just US$0.24 per capita in 2014, compared with US$10 in Japan and US$294 in Switzerland, the world leader.
 Thailand's leading organic crops are coffee beans, mulberry leaf tea, fresh vegetables and fruit, grown by less than 0.2 percent of Thailand's farmers.
 Fifty-eight percent of the organic food sold at retail in Thailand is imported.

 Due to a program started over forty years ago by a local monk, Surin Province produces about 4,200 tons of organic jasmine rice per year.
 A local cooperative, the Rice Fund Surin Organic Agriculture Cooperative Ltd, exports its rice to France, Hong Kong, Singapore, Switzerland, and the United States.
 Surin organic rice farmers receive fifteen baht (US$0.43) per kilogram of paddy, compared with the market price of nine baht/kilo for non-organic jasmine.
 As the organic rice farmers do not pay for chemical inputs, each can earn about 80,000 baht (US$2,285) per crop, on an average-sized farm of 15 rai.

 King Bhumibol was a staunch believer in organic farming.
 Despite that, successive governments have all promoted chemical-based agriculture.
 In the 1960s, Thailand joined the so-called "green revolution".
 Farmers were encouraged to grow new strains of crops that were optimised for chemical inputs.
 Thailand today is one of the world's top users of farm chemicals.
 The country imports about 160,000 tonnes of farm chemicals per year at a cost of 22 billion baht.
 Since 2011, agricultural chemical imports have risen by 50 percent.
 In 2014, agricultural chemical imports rose over 70 percent to 22 billion baht compared to 2013.

 In July 2012 consumer action groups demanded that four unlisted toxic pesticides (banned in developed countries) found on common vegetables at levels 100 times EU guidelines be banned.
 Chemical companies demanded they be added to the Thai Dangerous Substances Act so they can continue to be used, including on exported mangoes to developed countries which have banned their use.
 In 2014, Khon Kaen University concluded that Thailand should ban 155 types of pesticides, with 14 listed as urgent: Carbofuran, Methyl Bromide, Dichlorvos, Lambda-cyhalothrin, Methidathion-methyl, Omethoate, Zeta Cypermethrin, Endosulfan sulfate, Aldicarb, Azinphos-methyl, Chlorpyrifos-ethyl, Methoxychlor, and Paraquat.
 Instead, by 2014 the number of active ingredients in imported pesticides increased from 210 to 253.
 Herbicides were by far the most significant of the imported chemicals, accounting for 80 percent of the total volume, followed by insecticides at nine percent and fungicides at eight percent.